“We need to come up with a name for the boat.”

 "The boat still leaks.
 Got the wills taken care of.
 Cooking is fine, but I'm afraid I'm not prepared enough, considering how infrequently we'll be stopping for groceries.
 Canned green beans, corn and tuna fish.
 Can you exist on that?"

-Cap was pretty resourceful when he wanted to find pot, and my gloominess sent him on a quest around the marina until he located and brought home a 'treat', which definitely improved both our moods.
+Cap was pretty resourceful when he wanted to find pot, too, and my gloominess sent him on a quest around the marina until he located and brought home a 'treat', which definitely improved both our moods.

 "Lo & behold, we were off from the marina at noon.
-I was nervous as hell; Cap was full of optimism, confidence and just happy as shit.
+I was nervous as hell but Cap was full of optimism, confidence and just happy as shit.
 All I could do was look for those stupid markers.
 Cap tried the autopilot (it worked), the VHF up above didn't, and the depth finder below wouldn't shut off, but oh well, nothing's perfect."

 Cap disliked steering from the confines of the cabin and preferred the view 10 feet up.
 It was easier to spot Czar, too.
-As First Mate I’d head to the galley and precariously return with cups and plates in hands and teeth, rocking every which way, climbing the 5-step wooden ladder and staggering to the front.
+As First Mate I’d head to the galley and return with cups and plates precariously balanced in hands and teeth, rocking every which way, climbing the 5-step wooden ladder and staggering to the front.
 It didn’t take many trips to smarten up and simply step out the side door next to the galley to hand up or speak to Cap.

-As we neared the first drawbridge, I took over the wheel while Cap went below to call the bridge tender to open 'er up.
+As we neared the first drawbridge, I took over the wheel while Cap went below to call the Bridge Tender to open 'er up.

 "What's the name of this bridge?" he asked on the way down.